Turkey - Country Commercial Guide

 source: https://usatrade.census.gov

-Foreign vendors find it increasingly difficult to operate in Turkey due the existing digital services tax (DST), local content requirements, and restrictions on social media platforms.
-Turkey has agreed to transition away from its existing DST to a new international tax framework (under the Two-Pillar solution of the OECD/G20 Inclusive Framework), which is scheduled to be implemented in 2023.
+Foreign vendors find it increasingly difficult to operate in Türkiye due the existing digital services tax (DST), local content requirements, and restrictions on social media platforms.
+Türkiye has agreed to transition away from its existing DST to a new international tax framework (under the Two-Pillar solution of the OECD/G20 Inclusive Framework), which is scheduled to be implemented by the end of 2023 (although it will likely miss this date).
 Nevertheless, forthcoming large-scale projects, the GoT’s 2019-2023 strategic plan, and country-wide 5G initiatives provide opportunities for U.S. firms in this sector.

 Data Infrastructure